 After surgery, they will have annoying but necessary surgical drains.
 The Miena Robe with Drain Management Belt will allow them to keep their drains comfortably tucked away and neatly out of sight.
 The robe itself is perfect for the hospital and at home and is both luxurious and functional.
 Made of super-soft modal, this will keep them comfortable while they heal.
 What's better?
 They can remove the belt when they're healed and wear it on its own.

-The drain management belt is easy to clip in and out of the Miena as needed and will keep her drains out of sight, and out of mind.
+The drain management belt is easy to clip in and out of the Miena as needed and will keep their drains out of sight, and out of mind.

 After their mastectomy or other breast surgery, they will need specialized bras that will soothe their sensitive skin and surgical sites.
-The Award-Winning Rora Bra is wire-free, front closing, extremely supportive, cloud-soft and suitable for all surgery types.
-So no matter if they are having a mastectomy, lumpectomy, reconstructive, exchange or FLAP surgery, this bra will keep them comfortable and supported.
-To stay fresh, we recommend stocking up with 3-5 post-surgical bras.
+The Award-Winning Rora Bra is wire free, front closing, extremely supportive, cloud-soft, and suitable for all surgery types.
+So no matter if they are having a mastectomy, lumpectomy, reconstructive, exchange, or FLAP surgery, this bra will keep them comfortable and supported.
+To stay fresh, we recommend stocking up with three to five post-surgical bras.
 If you feel overwhelmed choosing styles for them, get them a gift card to cover the essentials.
 Our fit specialists will answer all of their questions, and help them choose what will work best for them.

 It takes a village to prepare and care for someone who has breast cancer.
 No matter what, we know you will make sure they are supported in the ways they need to be.